 \$ ipa group-find --private

 2 groups matched

 Group name: user1

 Description: User private group for user1

 GID: 830400006

-Group name: user2

-Description: User private group for user2
+Group name: user2 Description: User private group for user2 GID: 830400004

-GID: 830400004

-Mumber of entries returned 2
+Number of entries returned 2

 In some situations, it is better to avoid creating user private groups, such as when a NIS group or another system group already uses the GID that would be assigned to the user private group.
-See Section 11.5, "Disabling User Private Groups".
+See Section 13.4, "Disabling User Private Groups".

-11.2.
-ADDING AND REMOVING USER GROUPS
+13.2.
+ADDING AND REMOVING USER OR HOST GROUPS

-To add a user group using:
+To add a group, you can use:

-- the web UI, see the section called "Web UI: Adding a User Group" - the command line, see the section called "Command Line: Adding a User Group"
+- The web UI (see the section called "Web UI: Adding a User or Host Group") - The command line (see the section called "Command Line: Adding a User or Host Group")

 IdM enables specifying a custom GID when creating a user group.
 If you do this, be careful to avoid ID conflicts.
-See Section 13.6, "Ensuring That ID Values Are Unique".
+See Section 14.6, "Ensuring That ID Values Are Unique".
 If you do not specify a custom GID, IdM automatically assigns a GID from the available ID range.

-To remove a user group using:
+To remove a group, you can use:

-• the web UI, see the section called "Web UI: Removing a User Group"

-• the command line, see the section called "Command Line: Removing a User Group"
+- The web UI (see the section called "Web UI: Removing a User or Host Group") - The command line (see the section called "Command Line: Removing a User or Host Group")